chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 {% embed https://dev.to/chrisgreening/deploying-a-free-tier-relational-database-with-amazon-rds-3jd2 %}

-In whatever way you've arrived here - *welcome*!
+In however way you've arrived here - *welcome*!

 And now that you've got that fancy database I'm _sure_ you just can't wait to access it from the warm embrace of **Python**.